Succinct certificates for solutions to binary quadratic Diophantine equations: Outline of the Proof

-The main device of the proof uses another set of relations between these equivalence matrices, which come from Gauss' operation of composition of binary quadratic forms (Lemma~\ref{le62}).
-The idea of using the action of composition of forms on the principal cycle is due to Shanks \cite{Sha72}, who called it the "infrastructure".
-The "infrastructure" asserts that composition is a kind of doubling of distance on the graph of the set of forms.
-Shanks did not give detailed proofs, but a rigorous justification of the "infrastructure" was given by Lenstra \cite{Le82}, in the language of ideals.
-In this paper we rigorously justify it in the language of composition of forms, in Lemma~\ref{le63}.
-The action of composition can be combined with Gauss' to find a short sequence of composition formulae that prove the equivalence of any two given forms in the principal cycle (Lemma~\ref{le64}).
+In Section~6 we come to the main idea of the succinct certificate proof.
+This uses another set of relations between these equivalence matrices, which comes from Gauss' operation of {\em composition} of binary quadratic forms (Lemma~\ref{le62}).
+The idea of using the action of composition of forms on the principal cycle is due to Shanks \cite{Sha72}, who called it the ``infrastructure".
+The ``infrastructure" asserts that composition is a kind of doubling of distance on the graph of the set of forms.
+Shanks did not give detailed proofs, but a rigorous justification of the ``infrastructure" was later given by Lenstra \cite{Le82}, in the language of ideals.
+In this paper we give an alternate rigorous justification in the language of composition of forms, in Lemma~\ref{le63}.
+The action of composition can be combined with Gauss's reduction steps to find a short sequence of composition formulae that prove the equivalence of any two given forms in the principal cycle (Lemma~\ref{le64}).
 In effect each composition causes a squaring, so that if one multiplied out all the compositions to write down the matrix giving the equivalence, the resulting entries would potentially have exponentially many digits, in terms of the input size.
-However the correctness of the composition can be checked in each formula separately, avoiding this potential exponential blowup.
-In Section~7 we further apply these formulae to give succinct certificates for the equivalence of two equivalent indefinite binary quadratic forms.
-We remark that the equivalence or inequivalence of two definite or degenerate quadratic forms can be decided in polynomial time \cite{Lag80a}.)
+However the correctness of the composition steps can be verified for each formula separately, avoiding this potential exponential blowup.\\

+In Section~7 we further apply these composition formulae to give succinct certificates for the equivalence of two (equivalent) indefinite binary quadratic forms.
+We remark that the equivalence or inequivalence of two definite or degenerate quadratic forms can be decided in polynomial time (\cite{Lag80a}.)\\